haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 Transform business requirements to action, which usually involves:

 - Service:
-  - ZaloPay use microservices architecture, mostly written using Go and Java
+  - Zalopay use microservices architecture, mostly written using Go and Java
 - API:
   - HTTP (Client-Server) and GRPC (Server-Server)
 - Database/Cache/Storage/Message Broker